-With a full-scale 1kHz input signal, worst case crosstalk on the ADS7824 is better than -95dB.
+The worst-case channel-to-channel crosstalk versus input frequency is shown in the Typical Performance Curves section of this data sheet.
+With a full-scale 1kHz input signal, worst case crosstalk on the ADS7825 is better than -115dB.
 This should be adequate for even the most demanding applications.
-However, if crosstalk is a concern, the following items should be kept in mind:

-The worst case crosstalk is generally from Channel 3 to 2.
+However, if crosstalk is a concern, the following items should be kept in mind: The worst case crosstalk is generally from channel 3 to 2.
 In addition, crosstalk from Channel 3 to any other channel is worse than from those channels to Channel 3.
-The reason for this is that channel three is nearer to the reference on the ADS7824.
+The reason for this is that Channel 3 is nearer to the reference on the ADS7825.
 This allows two coupling modes: channel-to-channel and Channel 3 to the reference.
 In general, when crosstalk is a concern, avoid placing signals with higher frequency components on Channel 3.

-If a particular channel should be as immune as possible from crosstalk, Channel 0 would be the best channel for the signal and Channel 1 should have the signal with the lowest frequency content.
-If two signals are to have as little crosstalk as possible, they should be placed on Channel 0 and Channel 2 with lower frequency, less-sensitive inputs on the other channels.
+The worst case crosstalk occurs from Channel 3 to Channel 2 as shown in the Crosstalk vs Input Frequency graph in the Typical Performance Curves section.
+Other adjacent channels are typically several dB better than this while nonadjacent channels are typically 10dB better.
+If a particular channel should be as immune as possible from crosstalk, channel 0 would be the best channel for the signal and channel 1 should have the signal with the lowest frequency content.
+If two signals are to have as little crosstalk as possible, they should be placed on Channel 0 and Channel 2 with lower frequency, less-sensitive inputs on the other channels